 Projects that require an IRB review:

-- If you are recruiting a large number of participants using the UCLA Psychpool, flyers, email listservs, Amazon mechanical turk, etc.
+- All experimental work, including on-line experiments, must have IRB approval.
+If you are recruiting participants using the UCLA Psych pool, flyers, email listservs, Amazon Mechanical Turk, etc. IRB approval is required.

 Getting a UCLA webIRB account

 Email your faculty sponsor/advisor the following information:

 - Your UCLA Logon ID – (Verify your UCLA Logon ID here.)